nicola-20/BE-northcoders-news/README.md

 # Has functionality to sort using a query
 # e.g: `/api/topics/coding/articles?sort=votes&by=desc`

-# Displays in pages, which can be set using a query (defaults to first page, displaying 10 items per page)
+# Displays in pages - which can be set using a query (defaults to view first page and display 10 items per page)
 # e.g: `/api/topics/football/articles?limit=20&page=2`
 # e.g: `/api/topics/coding/articles?sort=votes&by=desc&limit=10&page=3`
 ```